Sexual Harassment Prevention Training for 2022

 - Pandemic Emergency Unemployment Compensation:An additional 13 weeks of UI benefits, beyond the 26 weeks already provided by New York State, for a total of 39 weeks of coverage.

 NY State Resources

-COVID-19 legislation signed by Governor Cuomo enables Paid Family Leave to be used by an eligible employee if they, or their minor dependent child, are subject to a mandatory or precautionary order of quarantine or isolation issued by the state of New York, the Department of Health, local board of health, or any government entity duly authorized to issue such order due to COVID-19.
+COVID-19 legislation enables Paid Family Leave to be used by an eligible employee if they, or their minor dependent child, are subject to a mandatory or precautionary order of quarantine or isolation issued by the state of New York, the Department of Health, local board of health, or any government entity duly authorized to issue such order due to COVID-19.

-Governor Cuomo outlined a phased plan to re-open New York starting with construction and manufacturing, implemented in phases based on regional analysis and determinations.
+New York’s Governor outlined a phased plan to re-open New York starting with construction and manufacturing, implemented in phases based on regional analysis and determinations.